harish-96/Digit_Recognition/README.md

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 Harish Murali,
-emailid: harish2111996@gmail.com
+email-id: harish2111996@gmail.com

-Surya Mohan
+Surya Mohan,
-emailid: suryamohan1919@gmail.com, suryamohan@iitb.ac.in
+email-id: suryamohan1919@gmail.com, suryamohan@iitb.ac.in

-## License

-A short snippet describing the license (MIT, Apache, etc.)